 She is most proud of her continued commitment to ensuring that families who are involved in the child protection system are safe and supported by honouring and strengthening their connections with their culture, family, kinship networks, community and Nation.

 Sheri has been involved in the field of social services for over 17 years in a variety of roles and settings.
 She has specialized in Indigenous Child Protection Social Work since 2005, in both leadership and front-line capacities, with three Delegated Indigenous Agencies.
 She has extensive experience and demonstrates effective coordination and evaluation of child protection service delivery and a concrete understanding of the legislated authority and role of the MCCFBC.
 Throughout her professional career, she has enjoyed and has been active in local, regional and provincial committees for the purpose of improving the lives of Indigenous people involved in the child welfare system.

 When Amber isn’t working, she enjoys yoga, paddle boarding and travelling.
-She loves the outdoors as well as spending time with friends and family.
-Amber takes great joy in providing support to the Cultural Safety Workers and prides herself on being part of this amazing team and all the good work that is being done.
+She loves the outdoors as well as spending time with family and friends.
+Amber takes great joy in being a part of this amazing team and all the good work that is being done.